 - A Quality Improvement Project and Audit Assessment Tool (QIPAT) has been introduced as a replacement for the current Audit Assessment (AA) tool to cover both clinical audit and QI projects

-- List of Anti-Cancer Drugs – First FRCR Examination – the list relating to the clinical pharmacology module of the First FRCR Examination has been amended and applies to examinations held from Spring 2017 until a further version is published
+- List of Anti-Cancer Drugs – First FRCR Examination – the list relating to the clinical pharmacology module of the First FRCR Examination has been amended.
+There are two versions; one applies to examinations held from Spring 2017 and the other is further update published November 2018 which applies to examinations held from Autumn 2019.

 All trainees should transfer to the relevant 2016 curriculum from their next ARCP after 1st February 2017.
 The changes and transition arrangements are described in full in the document above.